Skip to primary navigation Skip to content Skip to footer

 CP

 If you plan on taking a train to Évora, Porto or Coimbra, for example, use their website to check timetables and buy your tickets.
-There are ticket discounts if you buy tickets more than 5 days in advance, or if you travel in a group of 3 or 4 people (Tuesdays, Wednesdays and Thursdays).
+There are ticket discounts if you buy tickets more than 5 days in advance, or if you travel in a group of 3 or 4 people and on specific week days.

 Rede Expressos

 A lot of Portugal is not accessible by train.
-Rede Expressos is the largest coach company in Portugal, and they have a good website, where you can buy your tickets and sometimes even get better prices.
+Rede Expressos is the largest coach company in Portugal, and they have a good website, where you can buy your tickets and generally even get better prices than directly at the counter.

 Arriving